MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Sue de Pomerai: The life and times of Ada Lovelace

-Sue starts by showing us a 'small selection' of Lord Byron's lovers - including his own half sister - who knew!
-Sue continues to tell us about Ada's work with Babbage: noteably her translation of Babbage's paper about the difference engine where she brought out the Bernoulli Numbers, and made his paper less 'seriously wrong' and more 'beautiful'.
+Fully dressed as Ada Lovelace (good effort!)
+Sue tells us about the life and work of Ada Loveace, including her work with Charles Babbage: noteably her translation of Babbage's paper about the difference engine where she brought out the Bernoulli Numbers, and made his paper less 'seriously wrong' and more 'beautiful'.

 - [Sue's slides (PPT)]({{site.url}}/assets/talks/2017/SuedePom-Adalovelace.ppt)
 - [Sue's slides (PDF)]({{site.url}}/assets/talks/2017/SuedePom-Adalovelace.pdf)